FREQUENTLY ASKED QUESTIONS

 A. A Known Traveler Number (KTN) is a number that identifies you as a member of a Trusted Traveler Program.
 You’ll get a KTN when you apply for TSA PreCheck.
 TSA PreCheck, will result in shorter security lines and you won’t have to remove items from your bag or remove shoes or belt.

 Submit an online application in 5 minutes & schedule an appointment at any of 380+ enrollment centers

 10-min in-person appointment that includes fingerprinting for a background check.

 Add your Known Traveler Number to your airline reservation to enjoy faster, more seamless screening.

 Q: I’m traveling alone, do I have to find a roommate?

 A: Most trips advertise a single room with double occupancy.
-If you want to stay in a room by yourself there are single rooms in most cases, at a premium cost.
-You could also ask the trip leaders if there is a possibility of another single roommate to split the accommodation.
-The club will do their best to look for roommates that have similar personalities and values however, It is the travelers responsibility to evaluate the compatibility of an unknown roommate.
+If you want to stay in a room by yourself, there are single rooms in most cases, at a premium cost.
+Another option is to ask the trip leader if there is a possibility of another single roommate to split the accommodation.
+The club will do their best to look for roommates that have similar personalities and values however, it is the traveler’s responsibility to evaluate the compatibility of an unknown roommate.

 Q: Does the ski club accept snowboarders?

 A: No problem.
 If you board be sure to check with the trip leader as some resorts do not allow snowboarders.

 Q: What type of accommodations do you use?